eddwebster/football_analytics/README.md

 Credits to the [`Soccer Analytics Handbook`](https://github.com/devinpleuler/analytics-handbook) by [Devin Pleuler](https://twitter.com/devinpleuler), [`Awesome Soccer Analytics`](https://github.com/matiasmascioto/awesome-soccer-analytics) by [Matias Mascioto](https://twitter.com/matiasmascioto), and [Jan Van Haaren](https://twitter.com/janvanhaaren)'s [Soccer Analytics 2021 Review](https://janvanhaaren.be/2021/12/30/soccer-analytics-review-2021.html), [Soccer Analytics 2020 Review](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2020.html) and [`soccer-analytics-resources`](https://github.com/JanVanHaaren/soccer-analytics-resources) Github repo, which were all used to plug gaps in the list once it was published.
 Credit also to [Matias Singers](https://twitter.com/matiassingers) for his [`awesome-readme`](https://github.com/matiassingers/awesome-readme) repository used to restyle this README.

 If you like the repo, please feel free to give it a :star:  (top right).
 Cheers!

+For an Excel spreadsheet version of this README to keep track of the parts you have already read/worked on, see the following Google Sheets spreadsheet kindly put together by [Melanie Loeper](https://twitter.com/mel_loeper) [link](https://docs.google.com/spreadsheets/d/1FKk0uvKMHPFZ2p3D42f4ZqQD6Si3LIZOf2Y5mo0k4as/edit?usp=sharing).

 For more information about this repository and the author, I am available through all the following channels: